Gladon4/RPG-Music-Tool/README.md

 ### 2.

-In the directory of your songs create a songs.csv, which lists all songs (with file ending) you want to include.
-Separate them by line breaks and add the fitting moods after like this:

-Combat A.mp3,Combat;Tense\
-Combat B.mp3,Combat;War\
-Combat C.mp3,Combat\
-Tavern A.mp3,Tavern;Festive
+Start the program and open the Path Settings in the Settings Menu.
+There you can add the paths to the directories of your music.
+Separate different paths by line breaks.

 ### 3.

-Create a paths.csv (or rename the example_paths.csv) in the directory of the program, and put in the paths to the music directories, separate with comma (,).

-Example for Linux:

-/home/[user]/Music/RPG/,/home/[user]/Documents/music/

-Example for Windows:

-C:\Users\[user]\Music\RPG\,C:\Users\[user]\Documents\music\

-That's it.
+Then you can open the Song Settings.
+All mp3 files in your set directories are listed there and you can add themes to them there.
+Separate multiple themes by semicolon ";".
+Press the Update Themes Button at the bottom.

+### 4. (Optional)

+Customize the colours of the Program!
+The Color Settings Menu allows you to costomize the look of the Program.

 ## How to Use it:

-The Programm should display all created moods and how many songs are associated with that mood.
+The Program should display all created themes and how many songs are associated with that theme.
-Just click on the mood you currently need and it should start playing a random sequence of songs with the chosen mood.
+Just click on the theme you currently need and it should start playing a random sequence of songs with the chosen theme.
 (This is suited well for touch displays, if you have one)

 ![image](https://user-images.githubusercontent.com/58821835/150589364-aa6d69b8-9553-4cf4-a975-2c6a8ad0c77c.png)